Dominik Hašek: Russian invasion of Ukraine

 When Washington Capitals captain and Russian player Alexander Ovechkin, a supporter of President Vladimir Putin, set the record for the most career goals in NHL history in 2025, Hašek branded him a "huge advertisement for the aggressive Russian war and other Russian crimes."
-Hašek tweeted beforehand Ovechkin would soon face the guilt of continuing his NHL career amidst his countrymen's deaths and that the league was culpable for the war's casualties by letting him play:
+Hašek tweeted beforehand Ovechkin would soon face the guilt of continuing his NHL career amidst his countrymen's deaths and that the league was culpable for the war's casualties by letting him play.
+Former Russian President Dmitry Medvedev accused Hašek of Russophobia and predicted he would commit suicide once Ovechkin got the record.
+Interpreting his words as death threats, Hašek reported Medvedev to the International Ice Hockey Federation and International Olympic Committee.
+Czech Prime Minister Petr Fiala and Foreign Minister Jan Lipavský condemned Medvedev's comments while Interior Minister Vít Rakušan offered protection for Hašek if needed.
+Hašek also called out Ovechkin and Fetisov when they appeared in a 2026 Russian legislative election campaign video for the Putin-backed United Russia party, and compared the former's support for Putin to German national football team captain Fritz Szepan campaigning for Adolf Hitler during the Nazi period.